 Start to level the area with a shovel for the blocks.

 Now that we cleared the tiered garden, we were ready to level it.
 To determine the area we were going to use the wall blocks, we had to measure the distance between each corner and determine the placement of these block corners.

-We wanted to make easy cuts measurements, so we went with 40 inches wide on the top and bottom and 24 inches long for each of the two-piece sides.
-Because it was two tiers, we had to cut the wood into two 24 inch lengths to fit the extra block in the center of the sides of the garden.
+We wanted to make easy-cut measurements, so we went with 40 inches wide on the top and bottom and 24 inches long for each of the two-piece sides.
+Because it was two tiers, we had to cut the wood into two 24-inch lengths to fit the extra block in the center of the sides of the garden.

 Start cutting some of the wood pieces for the sides.

-After placing the blocks exactly where we needed to make the 40 inches wide and 24 inches long pieces, we started cutting the first level for the first garden.
+After placing the blocks exactly where we needed to make the 40-inch wide and 24-inch long pieces, we started cutting the first level for the first garden.
 (Remember there are 2- two-tier gardens.)

 Place the weed fabric down in the area.

 We placed the fabric down and left about 8 to 12 inches of excess weed fabric around it.
 You will see why we did that later.
 We then needed to place the blocks again on top of the fabric where we had placed them earlier.
 Then, we confirmed that it was level.